Good attendance is not beneficial, it's essential.

 Family holidays should not be arranged during Term Time.
 The Department for Education announced that from 1st September 2013 that there is no entitlement for parents to take their child on holiday in term time.
 Any absences for leave must be only in exceptional circumstances and a request must be made to the Headteacher, for more information regarding this go to www.dfe.gov.uk.
 Exceptional circumstances would be classed as bereavement or extreme family circumstances.
 Taking a holiday during term time or persistent late arrival to school (after the registers have closed) or a minimum of 10 unauthorised absences, can result in an initial Fixed Penalty Fine for each parent of £60.

-All students are expected to be in school before 8.25am as the doors close automatically at this time.
-This allows them to be ready for Form Time at 8.30am.
+Being late to school can have a significant impact on your child's attendance and learning.
+All students are expected to be in school by 8.30am as the doors close automatically at this time and learning begins.
 Any student arriving after this will have to enter school by the Student entrance and will sign in there via reception, any student arriving late will receive a one-hour detention on the same evening.